If you click on a link and make a purchase we may receive a small commission. Read our editorial policy.

 Not only that, but there’s a wonderful melancholy to this movie — Peter’s promise to Captain Stacy! — that feels as if it gets what was at the heart of so many early Spidey comic book tales.
 I’d say it was a promising beginning that suggested good stuff lay ahead but… well, we already know that wasn’t the case.

-I’ll be honest: I’m probably ranking this higher than I should for two reasons — maybe it should swap places with Homecoming? — but they are, in my defense, two really good reasons.
-Firstly, I love the Mysterio fake-out, which understands the idea behind the character in such a manner that it translates into a really funny meta-joke on an audience already primed to expect a multiverse story thanks to the previous year’s Into the Spider-Verse.
-(Also, Jake Gyllenhaal is really fun in the role, and it’s fitting that he finally ends up in a Spidey movie having almost played Spider-Man himself a decade or so earlier.)
+While this movie struggles to find its own identity beyond "It's another Spider-Man movie," and being the first post-Avengers: Endgame Marvel release, there are two things that help Far from Home immensely: I love the Mysterio fake-out, which understands the idea behind the character in such a manner that it translates into a really funny meta-joke on an audience already primed to expect a multiverse story thanks to audiences being primed by the previous year’s Into the Spider-Verse.
+Also, Jake Gyllenhaal is really fun in the role, and it’s fitting that he finally ends up in a Spidey movie having almost played Spider-Man himself a decade or so earlier.

 Secondly and most importantly: it brings back JK Simmons as J. Jonah Jameson, and, really, that alone is enough to make it pretty high up there on any ranking in and of itself.
 You know I’m right.